-This course is designed to promote the understanding and application of fundamental disease processes in clinical settings.
-Students will study the essential mechanism and sequence of events leading to the development and functional changes associated with the disease process.
+This course is designed to promote understanding and application of fundamental disease processes in clinical settings.
+It is a systematic study of disease processes involving relationships between pathophysiological changes and clinical manifestations.
+Students will study the essential mechanism and sequence of events leading to the development and functional changes associated with disease process.
 General concepts of diseases, including etiology, pathogenesis, morphology and biochemistry will be discussed.
-General pathophysiology concepts including cell injury, necrosis, inflammation, wound healing, and neoplasia will be taught.
-The intention is to give the student a foundation for Clinical Medicine and a systematic study of disease processes involving relationships between pathophysiological changes and clinical manifestations.
-Pre-requisites: MPA501
+General pathophysiology concepts including cell injury, necrosis, inflammation, wound healing, and neoplasia will be explored.
+Prerequisites: MPA500, MPA510, MPA511, MPA513, MPA515, MPA521, MPA522, MPA525, MPA526; Corequisites: MPA516, MPA520, MPA523, MPA524, MPA531, MPA533, MPA534, MPA535